tc39/proposal-temporal/docs/README.md

 Converting between `Temporal.DateTime` and `Temporal.Absolute` is not a one-to-one operation and can be ambiguous, because of time zones and daylight saving time.

 Read more about this in [Resolving ambiguity](./ambiguity.md).

-### **Temporal.Time**

-A `Temporal.Time` object represents a wall-clock time.
-Since there is no date component this can not be directly translated to an absolute point in time.
-However it can be converted to a `Temporal.Absolute` by combining with a `Temporal.Date` using a `Temporal.TimeZone`.

-See [Temporal.Time Documentation](./time.md) for more detailed documentation.

-### **Temporal.Date**

-A `Temporal.Date` object represents a calendar date.
-This means there is no way to convert this to an absolute point in time, however combining with a `Temporal.Time` a `Temporal.DateTime` can be obtained which in turn can be pinned to the absolute timeline.

-This can also be converted to partial dates such as `Temporal.YearMonth` and `Temporal.MonthDay`.

-See [Temporal.Date Documentation](./date.md) for more detailed documentation.

 ### **Temporal.YearMonth**